Wilmslow Road bus corridor: Routes V1/V2/V4

-Routes V1, V2 and V4 are part of the Vantage Guided Busway network operated by First Greater Manchester.
+Routes V1, V2 and V4 are part of the Vantage Guided Busway network operated by Go North West.
 The V1 and V2 use very high spec branded buses and run from the MRI to Leigh (V1) and Atherton (V2) via Manchester Royal Infirmary, Manchester and Tyldesley.
-Route V4 provides peak time extras between Ellensbrook and Manchester Royal Infirmary using standard First vehicles.
+Route V4 provides peak time extras between Ellenbrook and Manchester Royal Infirmary using standard Bee Network vehicles.

 Minor routes

 Route 18

-Route 18 is operated by Go North West runs every 15 minutes from Manchester Royal Infirmary to Manchester and continues to Langley via Collyhurst and Middleton.
+Route 18 is operated by Stagecoach Manchester, running every 30 minutes from Manchester Royal Infirmary to Manchester city centre, then continuing to Langley via Collyhurst and Middleton.